 Diving For an additional charge, scuba diving is available to guests right from Rosewood Little Dix Bay.
 Dive BVI offers beginners classes, single and double tank dives to nearby reefs, and a weekly trip to the Wreck of the Rhone.
 With easy sign-up at the resort, Rosewood Little Dix Bay is an ideal diving spot for everyone from beginners to experts.

-Sunfish Sailing & Kayaking Sunfish sailboats and single and double kayaks are available complimentary for all guests to use in the resort's bay.
+Sunfish Sailing, Kayaking, Stand Up Paddle boards Sunfish sailboats, single and double sea kayaks, and Stand up paddle boards are available complimentary for all guests to use in the resort's bay.
 Instruction is available upon request, and sunfish sailing lessons are offered at guests' requests.

 Sunset Cocktail Cruise On Mondays, Wednesdays and Fridays, the resort's custom-built, 47-foot luxury catamaran, the Sandy Cay, takes guests on a romantic 90-minute cruise to enjoy the Caribbean sunset.
 Cocktails and hors d'oeuvres are served onboard, and the resort's knowledgeable staff describes the points of interest as they pass.